topoteretes/cognee/docs/index.md

 The question of using cognee is fundamentally a question of why to structure data inputs and outputs for your llm workflows.

-1. **Cost effective** — With our upcoming opensource release, cognee will extend the capabilities of your LLMs without the need for expensive data processing tools.
+1. **Cost effective** — cognee extends the capabilities of your LLMs without the need for expensive data processing tools.

 2. **Self contained** — cognee runs as a library and is simple to use